lisandro-lanfranco/motor-pap/README.md

 ## Demo

-You can see a live demo of the simulation [here]((https://lisandro-lanfranco.github.io/motor-pap/index.html)).
+You can see a live demo of the simulation [here](https://lisandro-lanfranco.github.io/stpper-motor/index.html "Stepper-motor").

 ## Contributing